nytimes/kyt/Starterkyts.md

 ### [Default starter-kyt](https://github.com/nytm/wf-kyt-starter)

-The default starter-kyt is for building simple react apps.
+The default starter-kyt is for building simple React apps.
 Install by running: `kyt setup`

 ### [Universal starter-kyt](https://github.com/nytm/wf-kyt-starter-universal)
 The universal starter-kyt is for building react apps with SSR and React Router.

 ## How to build a starter-kyt
-starter-kyts act as boiler plates for projects.
+starter-kyts act as boilerplates for projects.
 They use kyt as their build system and add new tools.

 1. Choose your starter-kyt architecture.
-Make sure you are familiar with the [kyt conventions](conventions.md).
+Make sure you are familiar with the [kyt conventions](/conventions.md).

 2. Add additional dependencies to a package.json